Panasonic TC-58AX800U 4K Ultra HD 120Hz LED TV Review

-The AX800U is HDMI 2.0 compliant for increased bandwidth and 4K picture resolution capability at up to 60fps (frames per second) .
-This set also contains a HEVC decoder for streaming 4K video content from services such as Netflix and Amazon Instant.
+The AX800U is HDMI 2.0 compliant for increased bandwidth and 4K picture resolution capability at up to 60fps (frames per second).
+This set also contains an HEVC decoder for streaming 4K video content from services such as Netflix and Amazon Instant.

-The TV’s smart screen interface allows users to set up their own custom “My Home Screen” as a main menu with their choice of apps and widgets.
+The TV’s smart screen interface allows users to set up their own custom “My Home Screen” as the main menu with their choice of apps and widgets.

 - 4 HDMI inputs/only one is 2.0 compliant